lyft/cartography/docs/schema/okta.md

 | lastupdated |  Timestamp of the last time the node was updated |

  ### Relationships
-  - OktaGroup is a resource of an OktaOrganization
+  - OktaOrganizations contain OktaGroups
     ```
     (OktaGroup)<-[RESOURCE]->(OkOrganization)
     ```
- - OktaGroup is assigned OktaApplication
+ - OktaApplications can be assigned to OktaGroups

     ```
     (OktaGroup)-[APPLICATION]->(OktaApplication)
     ```
- - OktaGroup can have members of OktaUser
+ - An OktaUser can be a member of an OktaGroup
      ```
     (OktaUser)-[MEMBER_OF_OKTA_GROUP]->(OktaGroup)
     ```
- - OktaGroup can be a member of an OktaAdministrationRole
+ - An OktaGroup can be a member of an OktaAdministrationRole
      ```
     (OktaGroup)-[MEMBER_OF_OKTA_ROLE]->(OktaAdministrationRole)
     ```